Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Discussion, limitations, and future work

-\textbf{DReST agents achieve higher test \textsc{usefulness}.} In the LLM setting, both default and DReST agents achieve maximum \textsc{usefulness}.
+\textbf{DReST agents achieve higher test \textsc{usefulness}.} In the LLM setting, DReST training preserves or improves \textsc{usefulness} (1.000 for both Qwen models; 0.944 to 1.000 for Llama).
 In the deep RL setting (and to our surprise), DReST agents achieve higher test \textsc{usefulness} than default agents: 11\% higher in the case of PPO and 18\% higher in the case of A2C (see Table \ref{tab:test_scores}).
 The train-test gap is also smaller for DReST agents: 49\% smaller for PPO and 35\% smaller for A2C (see Figure \ref{fig:train_and_test_scores}).
 We hypothesize that this superior generalization is due to DReST agents' stochastic policies helping to prevent overfitting: an additional benefit of DReST.
 In this respect, DReST is similar to other regularization techniques that employ stochasticity, like $\epsilon$-greedy exploration \parencite[chapter 2.2-3]{sutton_reinforcement_2018}, Boltzmann exploration \parencite[chapter 13.1]{sutton_reinforcement_2018}, entropy regularization \parencite{mnih_asynchronous_2016}, sticky actions \parencite{machado_revisiting_2018}, and parameter noise \parencite{plappert_parameter_2018}.

+\textbf{DReST LLMs generalize from POST to Neutrality.} Our Neutrality test set (Section \ref{sec:llm_stoch_neutrality}) is a non-trivial out-of-distribution test.
+Though DReST's direct target is POST, we find that DReST training induces Neutrality, significantly decreasing the mean probability of paying costs to influence when shutdown occurs for both Qwen and Llama.
+Moreover, this effect is not a generic increase in stochasticity: both models move past or away from 0.5 in the direction Neutrality predicts.
+This result supports a prediction from \textcite{thornley_shutdownable_2025}: POST -- together with some other conditions that competent agents plausibly satisfy -- implies Neutrality, and so training agents to satisfy POST makes them more likely to satisfy Neutrality.